 - 3.1 Appendix 2 shows the risk register in a graphical way which allows Members to see, at a glance, the likelihood and impact of risks.
-Explanatory information is provided at Appendix I to this report. - 3.2 The following significant changes have been made to the Risk Register since it was last considered by the committee: - Risk 16 (Staffing).
-Following discussions at the last meeting of the committee this risk has been updated to include mental health issues.
-A wide range of mitigations are already in place with regards to mental health and therefore the addition of this has not resulted in a recording of the overall risk
+Explanatory information is provided at Appendix I to this report. - 3.2 There have been no significant changes made to the Risk Register since it was last considered by the committee:

-Chartered Institute of Public Finance & Accountancy and Society of Local Authority Chief Executives & Senior Managers 291
+Chartered Institute of Public Finance & Accountancy and Society of Local Authority Chief Executives & Senior Managers